M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 ### Checklist

+Before pushing to Github and opening a pull request:

 -   [ ] Open an issue with detailed description of the purpose and required behavior
 -   <u>Create Core Function (If Applicable)</u>
     -   [ ] Create a core function under `src/core/<category>`